hotellinawebmaster/SouvenirScoutJetPackCompose/README.md

-# Re-Code Examples, from XML to JetPack
+# Re-Code examples, from XML to JetPack
 This is an example of how I coded the old Policy fragment from xml to JetPack Compose.

 The final output video showing the JetPack Policy coded snippet is at: